lieric446/CS437/Lab2/bluetooth/README-main.md

-zip file has full flutter app, dart pages are the one's we modified from the example
+zip file has full flutter app, dart pages (main, MainPage, and AppPage) are the one's we modified from the example

 commands for flutter
 flutter pub get